 Let's return to figuring out a back-of-the-envelope estimate for $t{internal}$.
 In general, it could be quite large, because a transaction might bounce back and forth between the backlog S and the bigchain C before it finally ends up in a decided_verified block.
-What we can do is determine an approximate minimum $t{internal}$.
+What we can do is determine an approximate minimum $t{internal}$ (i.e. a lower bound).

-When \mathbf{t} arrives at a BigchainDB node, the node does a superficial validation of \mathbf{t} (i.e. not checking if it depends on a transaction in an undecided block).
-That requires at least one query (e.g. to check if \mathbf{t} does a double-spend), so the time required is at least t_q .
-(If \mathbf{t} is invalid, then the client can be notified and that's the end of the story for \mathbf{t} .)
+When t arrives at a BigchainDB node, the node does a superficial validation of t (i.e. not checking if it depends on a transaction in an undecided block).
+That requires at least one query (e.g. to check if t does a double-spend), so the time required is at least t_q .
+(If t is invalid, then the client can be notified and that's the end of the story for t.)

-If \mathbf{t} is valid, then the BigchainDB node assigns \mathbf{t} to a randomly-choosen node.
-It then writes \mathbf{t} to the backlog (S).
+If t is valid, then the BigchainDB node assigns t to a randomly-choosen node.
+It then writes t to the backlog (S).
 The underlying distributed database will notify all the other nodes about the change to S (i.e. that there is a new transaction), along with the contents of t.
 It takes at least t{hop} time for t to propagate over the internal BigchainDB network.

-${f t}$ then enters the tail of a queue on the assigned node, where it waits for the assigned node to check it for validity (including whether ${f t}$ depends on a transaction in an undecided block).
-In general, there may be several transactions ahead of ${f t}$ in that queue.
-The assigned node must check each of those transactions first; each check requires at least one query, so at least t_q time is needed to check each transaction ahead of ${f t}$.
-In the best case, there are no transactions ahead of ${f t}$ in the assigned node's queue, so the waiting time is zero.
+t then enters the tail of a queue on the assigned node, where it waits for the assigned node to check it for validity (including whether t depends on a transaction in an undecided block).
+In general, there may be several transactions ahead of t in that queue.
+The assigned node must check each of those transactions first; each check requires at least one query, so at least t_q time is needed to check each transaction ahead of t.
+In the best case, there are no transactions ahead of t in the assigned node's queue, so the waiting time is zero.

-Once \mathbf{t} gets its turn at being considered, the assigned node must check to see if \mathbf{t} is valid (including whether \mathbf{t} depends on a transaction in an undecided block).
-That takes at least $t{\mathbf{q}}$ time.
-If \mathbf{t} does depend on a transaction in an undecided block, then it must go back to waiting for consideration for inclusion in a block (i.e. back to the tail of the assigned node's queue).
+Once t gets its turn at being considered, the assigned node must check to see if t is valid (including whether t depends on a transaction in an undecided block).
+That takes at least t_q time.
+If t does depend on a transaction in an undecided block, then it must go back to waiting for consideration for inclusion in a block (i.e. back to the tail of the assigned node's queue).

 Suppose t is okayed for inclusion in a block.
-Let's call that block $\mathbf{B}(\mathbf{t})$. t must wait for $\mathbf{B}(\mathbf{t})$ to accumulate 1000 transactions (or whatever value the BigchainDB operator sets), or for a timeout to occur (e.g. 5 seconds since the last transaction was added to the block).
+Let's call that block $\mathbf{B}(t)$. t must wait for $\mathbf{B}(t)$ to accumulate 1000 transactions (or whatever value the BigchainDB operator sets), or for a timeout to occur (e.g. five seconds since the last transaction was added to the block).
 The timeout is to ensure that a block doesn't wait forever for new transactions.
-When there are lots of new transactions coming in, the time t spends waiting for $\mathbf{B}(\mathbf{t})$ to fill up will typically be negligible compared to t{hop} , so we can ignore it.
+When there are lots of new transactions coming in, the time t spends waiting for $\mathbf{B}(t)$ to fill up will typically be negligible compared to t{hop} , so we can ignore it.